Links on Android Authority may earn us a commission. Learn more.

 The only downside is that the extension is not free.
 After a three-day free trial, you have to choose between three pricing plans.
 Paying yearly brings the price down to a reasonable $3.99 a month, but paying monthly is an eye-watering $10.99 a month.

-Block websites on Chrome by editing the Hosts file (Windows)
+Block websites on Google Chrome by editing the Hosts file (Windows)

 Chrome extensions work great, but they won’t stop a well-versed computer user from accessing whatever they wish.
-Those who want to make it harder for people to access a web page can tinker with the Hosts file.
+Windows users who want to make it harder for people to access a web page — or those who don’t want to pay for BlockSite — can tinker with the Hosts file instead.

-It sounds like a complicated thing, but you don’t exactly need to learn coding to do this.
-It’s quite simple if you follow these instructions.
+It sounds complicated but you don’t need to learn coding to do this.
+It’s very simple if you follow these instructions.